Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: First-Order Efficiency Under -realizability and -

-which is precisely the asymptotic efficiency bound derived by \citet[Theorem 5]{KallusNathan2019EBtC}}.\footnote{The asymptotic efficiency bound has two meanings.
+which is precisely the asymptotic efficiency bound derived by \citep[Theorem 5]{KallusNathan2019EBtC}.\footnote{The asymptotic efficiency bound has two meanings.
 First, it is the minimum limiting variance of $\sqrt{n}(\hat J-J)$ among regular estimators $\hat J$ \citep[Theorem 25.20]{VaartA.W.vander1998As}.
 Second, it is a locally minimax lower bound on $\sqrt{n}\E[(\hat J-J)^2]$ among all estimators \citep[Theorem 25.21]{VaartA.W.vander1998As}.
-In parametric models, such as when the MDP is tabular, it coincides with the Cram\'er-Rao lower bound.} Although \citet{KallusNathan2019EBtC} showed this lower bound can be achieved asymptotically by a general meta-algorithm, their result is asymptotic and assumes estimators are given satisfying certain rates.
-Ours is a finite sample result, and we give explicit estimators.
+In parametric models, such as when the MDP is tabular, it coincides with the Cram\'er-Rao lower bound.} Although \citep{KallusNathan2019EBtC} showed this lower bound can be achieved asymptotically by a general meta-algorithm, their result is asymptotic and assumes estimators are given satisfying certain rates, where achieving these rates is nontrivial and requires \rea and/or \comp assumptions not discussed therein.
+In their asymptotic result, the higher-order terms may include terms with exponential dependence on problem dependent quantities such as the effective horizon, which is very problematic in RL as discussed in \cref{sec:preparation}.
+Similarly, the result of \citep{LiaoPeng2020BPLi} for the average reward setting ($\gamma=1$) is also asymptotic and may have exponential dependence in higher-order terms.
+Ours is the first first-order finite-sample result in a general setting with polynomial dependence on problem dependent quantities, and we give explicit estimators.

+When the MDP is deterministic, i.e., the transition and reward distributions are deterministic given state-action, our result implies that the rate can be \emph{faster than $O(1/\sqrt{n})$}.
+This is because, in this case, $\mathrm{EB}=0$ in \cref{eq:bound}, so that in \cref{eq:firstfirst} the first term is $0$.
+In turn, the error rate is controlled by the higher-order terms.
+For example, when $\eta_{q,n}$ and $\eta_{w,n}$ are parametric rates $O(1/\sqrt{n})$ and $C_{\iota,n}=O(1)$, the final rate is $O(1/n)$.
+As far as we know, this type of result is the first in the non-tabular offline setting with general function approximation.